Brianland

 2:10:20 – Tim in the Shelby drives off from the Lockjaw crash site.

-2:10:26 – Bob in Nissan – Tim in Shelby drives past him going in other direction
+2:10:26 – Bob in Nissan – Tim in Shelby drives past him going in other direction.

-2:10:46 – Bob sees Lockjaw’s crashed Tahoe – fears Willa is in it
+2:10:46 – Bob sees Lockjaw’s crashed Tahoe – fears Willa is in it.

-2:11:00 – Willa handcuffed on bench at 1776 compound
+2:11:00 – Willa handcuffed and chained to a bench at the ‘1776’ compound

 .

-2:11:15 – Willa sees guy arrive and put gas in boat engine (like they’re going to take her out on the river to kill her)
+2:11:15 – Willa sees guy arrive and put gas in boat engine (like they’re going to take her out on the river to kill her).

-2:11:22 – Avanti, still in his car, also sees this – and knows he’s brought a kid to be killed
+2:11:22 – Avanti, still in his car, also sees this – and knows he’s brought a kid to be killed maybe an awful death.

-2:12:22 – Avanti gets out of his car – walks with gun to Willa on porch
+2:12:22 – Avanti gets out of his car – walks with gun to Willa on porch.

-2:12:45 – Avanti picks up handcuff keys from table
+2:12:45 – Avanti picks up handcuff keys from table.

 ‘RELENTLESS’ guy – “Hey fuckstick, what are you doin’?
 Hey red, I know you hear me.
 [Avanti unlocks Willa from the bench] That firewater’s got you fuckin’ retarded.”